at the Harris Brothers and their Press.

 of mind and encouraged their mechanical ingenuity."

-During this time he worked with Charles on developing s twenty-four
+a railway company.
+During this time he worked with Charles on

-platen press in the shop of a local printer named Smith.
+of a new platen press in the shop of a local printer named Smith.

 Smith was very proud of his new press.
 Charles remarked that it

-was fed by hand, Smith, quick to defend his press, challenged Charles
+was fed by hand, Smith, quick to defend his press, challenged

 "Shortly after this, a wagon drove up before the jewelry